-- The service had defined policies and procedures.
-The service had experienced three significant events during the last 12 months and we saw evidence of a system in place for reporting and recording significant events and complaints.
-We also saw evidence of an action plan and learning taking place from the reported significant event. - The service conducted safety risk assessments including health and safety assessments, portable appliance testing and calibration of equipment.
-The service had appropriate safety policies, which were regularly reviewed. - The service had systems to safeguard children and vulnerable adults from abuse.
+- There were clearly defined policies and procedures.
+The service had not had any significant events during the last 12 months, but we found there was a system in place for reporting and recording significant events and complaints.
+We also saw how an action plan would be used and learning shared if there was a significant event. - Safety risk assessments, including health and safety assessments, portable appliance testing and calibration of equipment had been completed.
+The service had appropriate safety policies, which were regularly reviewed dependent upon the requirements of the policy. - There were systems to safeguard children and vulnerable adults from abuse.
 Policies were in place for adult and child safeguarding and staff were aware of things to look out for.
 Staff had received safeguarding training at the level appropriate for their role. - The service could offer a pre-assessment phone call with patients prior to them visiting.
-The patient would be advised during this phone call that if they wanted a chaperone they could bring someone along with them or that a chaperone could be provided.
-We saw a chaperone policy which evidenced this. - We found the premises appeared well maintained and arrangements were in place for the safe removal of healthcare waste. - There was an effective system to oversee and manage infection prevention and control and we saw a recent legionella risk assessment (legionella is a term for a particular bacterium which can contaminate water systems in buildings) together with procedures for monitoring water quality. - The service would carry out staff checks at the time of recruitment and on an ongoing basis where appropriate.
+Due to the nature of the service provided, chaperones had never been requested but the patient would be advised during this phone call that if they wanted to bring someone along for support then they could do so.
+We saw a chaperone policy which evidenced this. - We found the premises appeared well maintained and arrangements were in place for the safe removal of healthcare waste. - There was an effective system to oversee and manage infection prevention and control.
+A legionella risk assessment had been completed in 2018 (legionella is a term for a particular bacterium which can contaminate water systems in buildings) together with procedures for monitoring water quality and water temperature. - The service carried out staff checks in line with regulations at the time of recruitment and on an ongoing basis where appropriate.
 Disclosure and Barring Service (DBS) checks were undertaken where required.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).